verdi327/react-component-scaffold/README.md

 `"generate": "node ./node_modules/react-component-scaffold/index.js"`

-Now, you can use the following command: `npm run generate componentName /path/to/subfolder --ns`
+Now, you can use the following command: `npm run generate componentName /path/to/subfolder no-state`

 The command takes 1 required arg and 2 optional args.

 Where
 * componentName is required
 * path/to/subfolder is optional nested component within your /src dir
-* --ns is a flag as to whether you want a stateful or stateless component, it defaults to stateful
+* no-state is a flag as to whether you want a stateful or stateless component, it defaults to stateful

 # Examples